hamsternz/simple-riscv/README.md

 - Higher performance (clock rate)
 - Addtion of more functional units (eg CSR or multiplier)

+## Target platform

+This is currently targeted at Xilinx 7-series parts, but there is no part-specific code in the design.

+## Building

+- Make user your EDA tools are set up
+- cd int the build directory for your target board
+- run "build.sh" or "build.bat" depending on your OS

 ## Status
 - Currently in testing.
 - Can run all RV32I instructions in a test program.